 Streaming Media - Use HillSearch to locate an online video that can be watched anywhere, anytime.
 These videos can be embedded into your class presentation.

-APA 7th Citation Resources - Professor Goldberg has requested that you use APA citations in your research paper.
+APA 7th Citation Resources - You are required to use APA citations in your research paper.
 This page will direct you to a guide that provides you with instructions, how-to videos, and examples of how to cite sources using APA style.

 Why Cite? - This tab links to another guide that has been created to explain the importance of citation in academic writing.
 Check out this tab to learn the basics of paraphrasing, how often to use direct quotes, and why attribution is so important to the scholarly conversation.